-Known affectionately as La’al Ratty meaning ‘little railway’ in olde Cumbrian dialect, the Ravenglass and Eskdale Railway is one of the oldest and longest narrow gauge railways in England.
-Join us on a seven mile journey through history and the beautiful Western Lake District, as we travel behind an historic engine up to our eastern terminus at Dalegarth.
+Welcome to the Ravenglass and Eskdale Railway.
+Known affectionately as La’al Ratty, meaning ‘little railway’ in old Cumbrian dialect, the Ravenglass and Eskdale Railway is one of the oldest and longest narrow gauge railways in England.
+Join us on a seven mile journey through history and the beautiful Western Lake District, as we travel behind a historic steam engine.

-Look out for our events, themed days, visiting engines and additional activities for a special day out.
+Look out for our events, themed days, visiting engines and additional experiences for a special day out.
 One of which includes the ever-popular Santa Express.
-Visit the website for further details.

 telephone: +44 (0)1229 717171